liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/08-lcs-subscriptions.markdown

 | [LCS Feature Deprecation Update](https://help.liferay.com/hc/en-us/articles/360037317691-Liferay-Connected-Services-Feature-Deprecation-Update-March-2020)
 | to learn more about how you can prepare for these upcoming changes.

-LCS lets you use and view your @product@ subscriptions.
+LCS lets you use and view your @sharepoint@ subscriptions.
 Recall that when you [create an environment](/docs/7-2/deploy/-/knowledge_base/d/managing-lcs-environments#creating-environments), you assign its subscription type and choose whether LCS activates servers that connect to that environment.
 If you use LCS for activation, registering a server